 There’s a commonly held misconception about “Wi-Fi” that will probably surprise you.
 While Wi-Fi has become one of the most commonly-used utilities on the planet, an enduring myth abides: the name Wi-Fi does not stand for Wireless Fidelity, in fact, it doesn’t stand for anything at all…

-In 1999, before connecting to the internet wirelessly was commonplace, a handful of industry leaders formed the Wireless Ethernet Compatibility Alliance (WECA).
-Their goal: drive the adoption of a single worldwide standard for high-speed wireless networks.
+In 1999, before wireless connectivity was commonplace, global technology leaders united to drive the adoption of a single worldwide standard for high-speed wireless networks.
 However, before they could push for the adoption of this new technology, it needed a name.
-IEEE 802.11 was the technical designation, but it had to be memorable—something universal you could equally expect to find in your home, the office, a coffee shop, or on public transit.
+The technical term was IEEE 802.11, but that just wouldn’t do.

 The name had to be memorable—something universal you could find in your home, the office, a coffee shop, or on public transit and something that helped consumers intuitively understand the concept.

 We proposed the name Wi-Fi, as customers told us that its similarities to the already widely understood concept, hi-fi, short for “high fidelity” helped them grasp the concept.
 The name reflects that, even without cables, Wi-Fi delivers a high-quality, lossless connection wherever you go.
 Since its launch, Wi-Fi has become globally synonymous with wireless accessibility anywhere.
 It’s seamlessly entered into languages across the globe —whenever you need wireless internet, you ask for Wi-Fi.
 From IEEE 802.11 to global recognition, and untethered access.
 “We were smart to hire Interbrand to come up with the name and logo”, said Wi-Fi Alliance founding member Phil Belanger.